jaworek/byhiras-frontend-code-test/README.md

 - Add dark mode support
 - Add tests
 - Make website more responsive to different screen types
-- Add history of attacs with statistics on how much damage has been dealt
+- Add history of attacks with statistics on how much damage has been dealt (done)
 - Add option to select number of dice